HariC137/Node.js-CRUD/README.md

 # Node.js-CRUD
-An example of CRUD using node js &amp; MongoDb use npm -i install to install necessary repositories
+An example of CRUD using node js &amp; MongoDb

+Use npm -i install to install necessary repositories